 Fight back with the team at Friedman & Ranzenhofer, who have been defending clients in Rochester since 1955.

-If you or a family member are facing Assault On A Judge charges, call 716-542-5444 today for a free consultation.
+If you or a family member are facing Assault On A Judge charges, call 716-542-5444 today for a legal consultation.